Associate Professor of the Practice of Economics

 Lawrence Kreicher is the Gosnell Visiting Professor in the Department of Economics.

-Lawrence Kreicher is the Gosnell Visiting Professor in the Department of Economics.
-For the past eight years he has been at Dartmouth College where he taught financial theory, financial institutions & markets, international finance and global macroeconomics.
-Since 2011, Professor Kreicher has also been a Visiting Research Fellow at the Bank for International Settlements in Switzerland, focusing on US financial regulation in a global context, and the evolving role of fixed income derivatives with implications for monetary policy.
+Lawrence Kreicher is an Associate Professor of the Practice in the Department of Economics.
+Professor Kreicher joined the Department in 2018.
+For the previous eight years he was at Dartmouth College where he taught financial theory, financial institutions & markets, international finance, and global macroeconomics.
+From 2011 until 2019, Professor Kreicher was a Visiting Research Fellow at the Bank for International Settlements in Switzerland, focusing on US financial regulation in a global context and on the evolving role of fixed income derivatives with implications for monetary policy.

 - Ph.D., Harvard University 1976